-Melodie Michelberger is known on Instagram for three things: her striking hairstyle, her colourful sense of dressing, and the unusual interior design of her apartment.
-However, there's a lot more to her than that.
+Melodie Michelberger is known on Instagram for three things: her striking hairstyle, her colourful dress sense, and the unusual interior design of her apartment.
+However, there’s a lot more to her than that.
 On a tour through her home town of Hamburg, the PR expert explains why feminism needs to make a comeback and why even a superwoman like her is sometimes late.

 On Instagram, you are known as Melodie Michelberger.
-How did you comer by this name and what is behind the pseudonym?
+How did you come by this name and what is behind the pseudonym?

 What does the overall concept of Melodie Michelberger involve?
 Do you even see yourself that way?

 I don’t see myself as an overall concept, no. I’m just myself.
 But I would hope that people know me best for my commitment to helping women.
 It’s something I put a lot of work into alongside my job and my role as a mother.
 If I can use that commitment to inspire people, especially women, then that’s great.